 If you already speak basic Spanish, you might need just 4-6 weeks.
 Complete beginner?
 Expect 4-6 months of consistent daily practice.
 The key is understanding where you stand today and building a study plan that matches your actual level — not someone else's.

-This guide breaks down realistic preparation timelines based on your current Spanish proficiency, complete with week-by-week study plans and checkpoint indicators so you know exactly when you're ready to book your exam.
+Realistic preparation timelines based on your current Spanish proficiency, complete with week-by-week study plans and checkpoint indicators so you know exactly when you're ready to book your exam.

 Starting Point Assessment: Where Are You Now?